qensus-labs/venafi-codesigning-gitlab-integration/README.md

    Set the value to the path of a .pem file that contains one or more certificates to add to the trust store.

-   The CA is added to the truststore during execution of `venafi-sign-jarsigner`.
+   The certificates are added to the truststore during execution of `venafi-sign-jarsigner`.
 So the recommended way to use this feature, is by adding an additional command — prior to the execution of `venafi-sign-jarsigner` — to fetch the CA certificate file and to place it at the expected location.
 Example:

    ~~~yaml
    sign_jarsigner: